 To perform manual brute force enumeration, you can try to connect to each subdomain, in turn, using a web browser or other tool.
 For example, if you know the main website for a domain is www.example.com, you can try connecting to subdomains such as test.example.com, dev.example.com, staging.example.com, and so on.
 If any of these subdomains are accessible, you will be able to enumerate them.

 A more automated method of subdomain enumeration is to use a tool such as Sublist3r to perform a dictionary-based brute force attack.
 This can be performed by specifying a list of known subdomains, or a wordlist containing possible subdomain names, and the tool will try each one in turn.

 Another automated approach to brute force enumeration is with tools like SubBrute, which uses an intelligent DNS brute forcing algorithm to reduce the search space for each query.
-Zone Transfer A zone transfer is information about all existing name servers and domains for a given domain.
-This can be used to identify all existing subdomains for that domain.

 Here are a couple of interesting brute force wordlists: